 Mostly Metal: Recycle as scrap metal after you remove and recycle hazardous parts.
 Find a scrap metal recycling site.
 If you cannot lift your metal equipment, do not bring it to a county facility.
 Bring it to a private scrap metal recycler.

 Mostly Plastic - Recycle Option.
 Take your item to a private scrap metal yard.
 At Olympic View Transfer Station and Central Kitsap Recycling and Garbage Facility, we request that you remove as much plastic as possible before putting your item into our scrap metal containrs.
 Find a scrap metal recycling site.

-Plastic equipment can be disposed as garbage after you remove and recycle hazardous parts like fuel, motor oil, and rechargeable batteries.
-County disposal facilities do not accept motors, engine components, or riding lawnmowers.
+Mostly Plastic - Disposal Option.
+Plastic lawn equipment can be safely disposed as garbage at a Kitsap County disposal facility after you remove and recycle hazardous parts.
+County disposal facilities do not accept riding lawnmowers for disposal.